supertree-toolkit/stk/doc/tutorial.rst

 The STK can automate most of this process (but do check the result to make sure you agree).

-Using the command line, use the following command:
+Using the command line, type the following:

-:command-line:`stk data_ind  Anomura_subbed.phyml -n  Anomura_ind.phyml`
+:command:`stk data_ind  Anomura_subbed.phyml -n  Anomura_ind.phyml`

 Will create a new Phyml with all non-independent *subset* data removed, using the above rules.
 Trees that are identical will not be removed.
 You have to decide which one should be removed or combine them using a mini-supertree.
-The same can be acheived in the GUI using the :menuslection:`STK Functions->Data Independence Check` and clicking :menuselection:`Remove subsets and save`, giving :filename:`Anomura_ind.phyml` as the filename.
+The same can be acheived in the GUI using the :menuselection:`STK Functions --> Data Independence Check` and clicking :menuselection:`Remove subsets and save`, giving :file:`Anomura_ind.phyml` as the filename.

 To deal with identical data, open a new STK GUI and give it a temporary name.
 Then copy and paste the sources that contain the identical trees from your existing dataset into your new one.
 You can delete any trees that aren't identical but were copied over at this point.
-You can now make a matrix using :menuselection:`Stk Functions->Create Matrix` and create a supertree.
+You can now make a matrix using :menuselection:`Stk Functions --> Create Matrix` and create a supertree.

 For our tutotial dataset we have the following non-independent data: